bfontaine/toggle-text/README.md

 [![Build Status](https://travis-ci.org/bfontaine/toggle-text.svg?branch=master)](https://travis-ci.org/bfontaine/toggle-text)

-`toggle-text.js` is a lightweight library to make togglable text.
+`toggle-text.js` is a lightweight library (0.3kb minified and gzip’d) to make togglable text.
 It has no dependencies and is dead easy to use.
 This was originally made for a personal project but it might be useful to others.

 ## Install